atunjeafolabi/todo/README.md

 ### Database Migration
-To setup database table, run the following command from the project root:
+Create a mysql database named `todo`, then run the following command from the project root:

 ```./yii migrate```